-BIOL 3091L - Cell Biology
+BIOL 3091L - Cell Biology Lab

 Molecular basis of eukaryotic cell structure and function.
 Laboratory introduces techniques used in the study of cells.
+This course requires either concurrent enrollment in the corresponding lecture, or previous completion of the lecture course.
 Prerequisite: BIOL 1240 and CHEM 1020/1020L.
 (1)